 Click here for Farmstead Museum etiquette

-Students will need to be divided into smaller groups, in order to rotate through stations.
+Students will need to be divided into smaller groups (max 6), in order to rotate through stations.

 Pre/post activities can found here